webdreamer25/Zense/README.md

   // By default the renderType property is set to 'append'.
   // Set to 'html' if you wish to empty component region
   renderType: 'html'

+  // (NEW 1.3.5)
+  // Set property to true to allow multiple renderings of the same none bootstrapped component.
+  renderMutliple: false, // default

   // Required: Tag, Class, Id
   // Any identifier passed into the selector property will get converted into a native DOM Object.